Kidepo Valley National Park: Uganda’s Last Great Wilderness

 The dry seasons, January to February and June to August, bring the best weather and are the ideal time to visit, when animals concentrate around water sources and the roads through the park are at their most accessible.
 June to August does coincide with peak Uganda safari season, so book ahead.

 Don’t rule out a visit during the wet seasons, March to May and September to December, when the valleys turn green, and the air loses its dry-weather haziness.
-Birdwatching is superb during these months, with migrant species swelling the resident count, and the landscape at its most lush and photogenic.

 How to Get to Lake Mburo National Park